 Deadlines to File a Lawsuit in Louisiana

-When someone suffers an injury caused by another party’s negligence in Louisiana Civil Code (CC) §3492 generally gives the victim a one-year statute of limitations to file a personal injury lawsuit against the responsible party.
+When someone suffers an injury caused by another party’s negligence in La.
+Civ.
+Code Art. §3492 generally gives the victim a one-year statute of limitations to file a personal injury lawsuit against the responsible party.

 While many car accident cases settle out of court, it is still important for victims to act within this timeline and retain their right to sue if an out-of-court settlement cannot be reached.
 In a rideshare accident, the victim may choose to file a personal injury lawsuit if: